mohamed-alshamy/HYDROTRON-ROV-/README.md

 ## 🔹 Robotic Gripper System

-The ROV contains **2 robotic grippers** for underwater manipulation.
+The ROV is equipped with **2 pneumatic robotic grippers** for underwater manipulation tasks.

+The gripper system consists of:

+- **2 × Robotic Grippers**
-Each gripper includes:
+  - Each gripper is controlled by a dedicated pneumatic valve.

-- 3 valve control system
+  - Each valve controls the opening and closing movement of its corresponding gripper.

+- **1 × Rotation Motor**
+  - Responsible for controlling the grippers' rotation.
+  - Provides vertical and horizontal rotation movement.

+- **1 × Pneumatic Valve**
+  - Controls the rotation mechanism through the motor system.

+- **3 × Pneumatic Valves Total**
-- Valve for gripper movement
+  - 2 valves for gripper operation.
-- Additional valve control
-- Motor-controlled rotation system
+  - 1 valve for gripper rotation control.

+All pneumatic valves are connected to an air compressor to provide the required pressure for the gripper operation.

 The grippers support: